 Use the site's tools to create your own comparisons.
 There are many more relevant ones available.

 The previous Canon 24-70mm f/2.8L lenses set the performance bar high but the Canon RF 24-70mm F2.8 L IS USM Lens takes the bar to a new height.
 Once again, we have a Canon RF lens that delivers the complete package.

 Of ultimate importance is image quality and this lens delivers excellence in this regard.
 Some peripheral shading at the wide end of the focal length range and moderate CA, primarily at 70mm, are two opportunities remaining.
 The incredible-performing image stabilization system will help realize impressive image quality even when shooting handheld.

 Ensuring the optimal image quality is achieved is the RF 24-70's fast-yet-smooth, nearly silent, and most importantly, precisely accurate Nano USM AF system.
 The L-series build grade promises reliable service to those using their lenses constantly and environmental sealing aids in that use outdoors.
 While not small or light, this lens is quite comfortable to use and the zoom and focus rings perform optimally.

 The Canon RF 24-70mm F2.8 L IS USM Lens is another of the now-many lens reasons to get a Canon RF mount mirrorless interchangeable lens camera.
 The price tag is not low, but the value and versatility of this lens are extremely high.
-As with the Canon RF 15-35mm F2.8 L IS USM Lens, I plan to include the Canon RF 24-70mm F2.8 L IS USM Lens in my kit.
+As with the Canon RF 15-35mm F2.8 L IS USM Lens, I included the Canon RF 24-70mm F2.8 L IS USM Lens in my kit.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan